SAP/apibusinesshub-integration-recipes/Recipes/readme.md

 Recipe|Description|Author
 ---|---|---
 [Employee Integration between SAP SuccessFactors and SAP Concur Integration](for/sapsuccessfactorsandsapconcurintegration)| This package contains the employee integration between SAP SuccessFactors and SAP Concur via SFTP servers.|[SAP API Business Hub](author.md#sap-api-business-hub)
+[SAP Analytics Cloud Integration with SAP SuccessFactors Position Write Back Outbound Flow](for/sapanalyticscloudintegrationwithsapsuccessfactorspositionwritebackoutboundflow) |The integration is designed to extract the Planned positions from the SAP SAC via API mechanism and Invoke the SuccessFactors Employee Central using  to Create the Position|[SAP API Business Hub](author.md#sap-api-business-hub)
 [SAP ERP or SAP S/4HANA Integration with SAP SuccessFactors Employee Central](for/saperporsaps4hanaintegrationwithsapsuccessfactorsemployeecentralbankkey)|Replicate Bank Key data from SAP ERP or SAP S/4HANA to SAP SuccessFactors Employee Central|[SAP API Business Hub](author.md#sap-api-business-hub)
 [SAP SuccessFactors Employee Central Integration with Fidelity](for/sapsuccessfactorsemployeecentralintegrationwithfidelity)| This integration package provides integration flow which allows you to read and send employee data from SAP SuccessFactors Employee Central to the Fidelity sever.|[SAP API Business Hub](author.md#sap-api-business-hub)
 [SAP SuccessFactors Employee Central Payroll Integration with SAP S_4HANA or SAP ERP](for/sapsuccessfactorsemployeecentralpayrollintegrationwithsaps4hanaorsaperp)| Replication of Payroll posting data from SAP SuccessFactors Employee Central to SAP ERP or SAP S/4HANA.
 This data includes Cost Center/GL accounts/Expenses.|[SAP API Business Hub](author.md#sap-api-business-hub)